 One of the sport’s iconic and most challenging races, the Sea to Summit Triathlon, has new race directors for 2018.
-Taking on the task is Andy Scherding and Kathleen Walker, veteran triathlets and principals of New England Endurance Events.
-The director for years, Jeff Donatello, will be present in 2018 as will most of the staff and volunteers.
+Taking on the task is Andy Scherding and Kathleen Walker, veteran triathletes and principals of New England Endurance Events.
+The director for years, Jeff Donatello, will be present at the race in 2018, as will most of the staff and volunteers.

 The event, which starts in chilly waters near the Maine coast and ends atop the highest mountain in the Northeastern U.S., is widely considered to be one of the most difficult one-day endurance events in the world.
 Distances consist of a 1.5-mile swim, 95-mile bike and 5.5-mile run/hike into the clouds to the summit of Mount Washington in the neighboring state of New Hampshire.
 Over the course of five to 12 hours the competitors will have ascended from sea level to a height of 6,288 feet.